Syllabus and Faculty Contacts

 While the emphasis in histology is on the structure of cells, tissues and organs, structure has very little meaning without understanding the function, much of which is also presented in the other components of the curriculum.
 There is an emphasis to teach comparable subjects at about the same time, and we ask that you try and correlate structure and function.
 Most diseases cause structural abnormalities that result in the problems with which you, as a physician, must contend.
 One reason for studying histology (the normal structure) is so that you can better understand a pathological (abnormal) change and the consequences of that change.

 You are expected to learn histology by learning the lecture material AND by studying the slides of tissues and organs using virtual microscopy on the Michigan Histology website.
-The other items of materials, listed below and in the Looking Glass Histology M+Box, should serve as the sources of information necessary for you to understand the functional significance of the structures that you view in the virtual images.
-A link to download the SecondLook™ Histology mobile review application will be provided to you in the first introductory lecture or you can download the complete (not the Basic Tissue app) SecondLook™ mobile all from the iTunes or the Google Play stores.
+The other items of materials, listed below and in the Looking Glass Histology Dropbox, should serve as the sources of information necessary for you to understand the functional significance of the structures that you view in the virtual images.
 The use of one of the following textbooks is also recommended (older editions will serve equally well):

 or Histology - An Essential Textbook, 1st ed, Thieme, 2020 by D.J.
 Lowrie

 Please, consult your daily calendar for each lecture and its location.
 The lecture should serve as a study guide for each topic area.
-The lecture contents should also serve as a guide for the exam and quiz questions.
-Lecture handouts and other supplementary material are available in the Michigan Histology M+Box.
+The lecture contents should also serve as a guide for the examination and the quiz/exam questions.
+Lecture handouts and other supplementary material are available in the Michigan Histology Dropbox.
 Please note that the lecture handout contains copyrighted material that can only be used legally under the fair use clause within this course.
 Do not pass this material to other people, who are not enrolled in this course.
 It would be very useful to read the relevant text chapter and the learning objectives before lecture.

-Two examinations, one midterm and one final, and six quizzes will all be open book (the subject of the day of a quiz will be covered in the next quiz).
-Quizzes will cover the last three to five lecture topics before the quiz with four questions per lecture topic (about 96 total quiz questions).
-Midterm and final exam will be about 50 questions each + 4 more difficult bonus questions.
-This will add up to a total of about 196 questions + 8 more difficult bonus questions.
-Quizzes and exams will be open book.
-However, using the Internet is not allowed.
+Two examinations, one midterm and one final, and six quizzes will all be open book (excluding only the use of the internet).
+The subject of the day of a quiz will be covered in the next quiz.
+Quizzes will cover the last three to five lecture topics before the quiz day with three to four questions per lecture topic (about 96 total quiz questions).
+Midterm and final exam will be about 50 questions each plus four bonus questions.
+This will add up to a total of about 196 questions plus eight bonus questions.
+Quizzes and exams will be open book (excluding the use of the internet).
 All questions will have a multiple-choice format and most will be image-based.
 The images and questions contained in the quizzes and exams may not be copied or distributed and violations of this policy will be considered honor code violations.
-Quizzes and the two Examinations will use the course Canvas site.
+Quizzes and the two examinations will use the course Canvas site.
 Quizzes will start exactly at 4 pm EST on the day they are scheduled.
-It is the student's responsibility to inform the course director ahead of time when they have a time conflict or in case they are sick.
+All students without testing accommodations must take all quizzes and examination at the scheduled time in the classroom or contact the course director to make alternative arrangements.
+If you have to postpone because of sickness, you may need to provide a doctor’s note.
+Unexcused absence will result in a point deduction.

-Graduate students, who are taking the course as CDB 550, will have an additional writing requirement: To receive CDB 550 credit, each student must formulate 2 sets of 5 multiple choice questions, each set covering the first half and the second half of the course respectively.
+Graduate students, who are taking the course as CDB 550, will have an additional writing requirement: To receive CDB 550 credit, each student must formulate two sets of five multiple choice questions, each set covering the first half and the second half of the course respectively.
 Each question should have only one indisputably correct answer.
 Only one question in each set may be a true/false questions, all other question should have at least 4 possible answers.
 Only one question in each set may be a pure text question, all other questions should include and require an image (either light microscope, electron microscope or a drawing).
 Each of 5 questions in each set should represent a different lecture topic.
-Please submit your two sets of questions as a Word file to the GSI by the end of the day of the midterm and the final examination, respectively.
+Please submit your two sets of questions as a Word file to the GSI/Teaching Aid by the end of the day of the scheduled midterm and the final examination, respectively.
 Late submissions may result in a point reduction.
-Questions, which combine identification tasks with functional aspects of the cells and tissues involved will be rated higher than questions, which address only one aspect.
+Four of the five questions must be two step questions (for example combining an identification tasks with functional aspects.
 Other important points will be clarity of the question posed, equal credibility of the different possible answers and the relevance and importance of the concept tested.
 For each question, include not only the correct answer, but also very short statement, why this is the correct answer (often one or two sentences will suffice).
+The use of any AI system is prohibited for creating the CDB 550 questions and will result in no credit given.

-To receive CDB 550 credit, each student must formulate 2 sets of 5 multiple choice questions, each set covering the first half and the second half of the course respectively.
-Each question will be worth up to 5 points for a total of 50 points for all 10 problems.
+To receive CDB 550 credit, each student must formulate two sets of five multiple choice questions, the first set covering the first half of the course and the second set the second half of the course.
+Each question will be worth up to five points for a total of 50 points for all ten problems.

 A) Each question should have only one indisputably correct answer.

-B) Only one question in each set may be a true/false question, all other questions must be multiple choice with at least 4 possible and realistic answers.
+B) Only one question in each set may be a true/false question, all other questions must be multiple choice with at least four possible and realistic answers.

-C) One question in each set may be a pure text question.
+C) Only one question in each set may be a pure text question.
 All other questions must include an image (either light micrograph, electron micrograph, or a drawing), and the image must be essential for answering the question.
 You must provide the complete source of the image (if the image was acquired from a lecture, include the title and author of the lecture, the slide # the image came from, the tissue/structure the image is depicting, etc).
+If the image was obtained from a book, provide not only the title and author of the book and where and when it was published, but also on which page.
+If the image was copied from the internet, provide the full URL.

-D) Each of the 5 questions must represent a different lecture topic.
+D) Each of the five questions must represent a different lecture topic.

-E) 4 of the 5 questions must qualify as 2-step questions.
+E) Four of the five questions must qualify as 2-step questions.
 E.g., they might combine an identification tasks with functional aspects about the cells and/or tissue involved.

-F) For each question, include not only the correct answer, but also a short explanation why it is correct (1-2 sentences will usually suffice).
+F) For each question, include not only the correct answer, but also a short explanation why this answer is correct (1-2 sentences will often suffice).

-G) Your questions must be submitted to Mayowa Akinwale (mayowa@umich.edu) in a single MS Word file by 11:59 pm EST on the official day of the midterm and final examination, respectively.
+G) Your questions must be submitted to Logan Przysiecki (przysiec@umich.edu) in a single MS Word file by 11:59 pm EST on the official day of the midterm and final examination, respectively.
 This deadline does NOT change even if you take either examination on a different day.
 Make sure that the file name includes your name.
 Also put your name and UMID on top of the document.

-H) Late submissions or submissions in a different format will incur point deductions.
+H) Late submissions or submissions in a different format or missing required information will incur point deductions.

 I) Other important details that will be judged will be the clarity of the question posed, equal credibility of the different possible answers and the relevance and importance of the concept tested.